mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 managed the domains increased.
 Individual worlds were allowed to govern themselves as they saw fit, resulting in unique cultural and societal flavors.
-Cleon’s dream of a massive trade empire, defended by the most powerful and well-equipped navy in history, had come to fruition.
+Cleon's dream of a massive trade empire, defended by the most powerful and well-equipped navy in history, had come to fruition.
 While all Imperial worlds enjoyed the benefits of unity, there were those who saw the